Our Trips and Events

 CPA trips range from simple day trips for beginners through more advanced, higher-rated trips that may involve more hazardous conditions or multi-day kayak touring.
 Trips are rated according to expected conditions.
 Advertised trips that follow all CPA policies, require gear and completion of the Waiver of Liability are covered under the club’s liability insurance.
+If the waiver is modified or sections are crossed out it will be rejected and you will not be allowed to participate in the activity.
 All other trips are considered peer paddles and individuals are paddling under their own recognizance.

 A number of mid-week evening paddling sessions are conducted throughout the Bay region, referred to as “Piracies”.
 These offer a chance to get out on the water and break up the work week, and offer a social opportunity.
 Piracies are organized under the CPA trip policies and a waiver is required.